qgis/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

   sphinx theme used for this manual.
 * Horst Düster (horst.duester@kappasys.ch ) - Horst co-authored the PostgreSQL
   and PostGIS parts
-* Marcelle Sutton (marcelle@linfiniti.com) - Marcelle provided proof reading
+* Marcelle Sutton (marcelle@linfiniti.com) - Marcelle provided proof-reading
   and editorial advice during the creation of this work.

 Individual Contributors